 Lawyers could help with documentation and compliance but not oversee an holistic approach.
 He didn’t want to have to juggle several different advisers and really needed the in-house experience to help the Board through the transition.

-The Human Well was referred to James’ by a director on the Board of another of our clients.
-We talked James through our work experience working inside companies as well as external consulting to the industry.
+The Human Well (THW) was referred to James’ by a Board director at another of THW’s clients.
+We talked James through our work experience from working inside companies as well as external consulting to the industry.
 He introduced us to his Compensation Committee.

 We worked with the Compensation Committee to establish a philosophical view and then crafted that into a policy that would frame future compensation decisions and avoid them repeating the process every time that they embarked on a compensation review.